AlexCCavaco/JoMi/README.md

 The basic/easy way of running JoMi is as follows:

 ```
-JoMi::runModule($name, $config);
+JoMi::runModule($name, $config, $vars);
 ```

-JoMi::runModule() takes two arguments.
-The first represents the name of the module and the second is a configuration array.
+JoMi::runModule() takes three arguments.
+The first represents the name of the module and is required, the second is a configuration array and the third an array o variables (to be used to ease file paths).
+The last two are optional.

 Configurations:
 - "module-location" - Represents the folder where modules are stored